Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 _python train.py internal_validate_ (modificated Yolo 8 validation code that closer to Yolo original prediction code)

-# Used programming languages
+# System requirements
+Windows 10-11, Linux
 Python 3.8 and more new

-# System requirements
-Linux / Windows 10-11